-Stop, breathe and try to practice the following attitude gym sessions for yourself and as an example to your employees.
+Stop, breathe and try to practice the following attitude - gym sessions for yourself and as an example to your team.

 ✔️ Nurture your positive relationships with friends, family, employees and other business owners.
 Be supportive and ask for help when you need it.

 ✔️ Surround yourself with positive people and input – the right online communities are a source of knowledge and inspiration.

 ✔️ Practice an abundance and gratitude mentality and actively look for opportunities.
 (Follow Isaac Newton’s example).
 There are many free abundance and gratitude Apps available.

 ✔️ Take time to think and make realistic plans.

 ✔️ Ask ‘what can we do?’ – avoid focusing on what we can’t.

 ✔️ Acknowledge your fears, but don’t give in to them.